Rockies vs. Brewers Player Props Betting Odds

 MLB Props Today: Milwaukee Brewers

-- The Brewers' Freddy Peralta (7-8) will make his 22nd start of the season.
+- Wade Miley (6-2) will take the mound for the Brewers, his 15th start of the season.

-- Peralta has 11 starts in a row of five innings or more.
+- In 14 starts this season, he's earned a quality start in six of them.

+- In 14 starts this season, Miley has lasted five or more innings 11 times, with an average of 5.1 innings per appearance.

-- He has finished four appearances without allowing an earned run in 21 chances this season.
+- He has made 14 appearances and finished five of them without allowing an earned run.

 |Opponent